TPz Fuchs

-The TPz Fuchs from Transportpanzer Fuchs is a German armoured personnel carrier originally developed by Daimler-Benz but manufactured and further developed by the now Rheinmetall MAN Military Vehicles (RMMV).
-Fuchs was the second wheeled armoured vehicle to enter service with the Bundeswehr (West German Military) and it can be used for tasks including troop transport, engineer transport, bomb disposal, Nuclear, Biological and Chemical reconnaissance and electronic warfare.
+The TPz Fuchs from Transportpanzer Fuchs is a German armoured personnel carrier originally developed by Daimler-Benz, and manufactured and further developed by Rheinmetall MAN Military Vehicles (RMMV).
+Fuchs was the second wheeled armoured vehicle to enter service with the Bundeswehr (West German military).
+It can be used for tasks including troop transport, engineer transport, bomb disposal, nuclear, biological and chemical reconnaissance and electronic warfare.
 RMMV and its predecessors manufactured 1,236 Fuchs 1, mostly for the German Army.

 Further development of the design resulted in the Fuchs 2, first shown in 2001.
-The enhanced Fuchs 2 is currently in production, known customers include Algerian Army, Kuwait Army and the United Arab Emirates Army (UAE).
+The enhanced Fuchs 2 is currently in production.
+Known customers include the Algerian Army, the Kuwait Army and the United Arab Emirates Army (UAE).

 Development

-In 1977, Rheinstahl Wehrtechnik (which in 1996 became Henschel Wehrtechnik (subsequently Rheinmetall Landsysteme and now Rheinmetall MAN Military Vehicles (RMMV), under licence from Daimler-Benz, was awarded a contract by the German Army for 996 Transportpanzer Fuchs 1.
-The first production vehicle was handed over in December 1979 with deliveries running at 160 per year and concluding in late 1986.
+In 1977, Rheinstahl Wehrtechnik (which in 1996 became Henschel Wehrtechnik, then Rheinmetall Landsysteme and now Rheinmetall MAN Military Vehicles (RMMV), under licence from Daimler-Benz, was awarded a contract by the German Army for 996 Transportpanzer Fuchs 1.
+The first production vehicle was handed over in December 1979, with deliveries running at 160 per year and concluding in late 1986.

 German Army designations for Fuchs 1 as delivered were: